myersm0/what-was-said/README.md

 **Incremental merging** — Conversation-like sources (Slack, email) grow over time.
 Detects overlap and appends new content without duplication.

+**Near-duplicate handling** — Revisions of an already-clipped document are detected by MinHash/Jaccard and a longest-shared-block heuristic, then auto-superseded, kept, or resolved by an interactive prompt.
+Every decision is recorded as a queryable relation, and an LLM can summarize what changed between versions.

 **Provenance-first** — Every piece of text is traceable to its source and position within the original document.

 **Hybrid search** — FTS5 keyword search for precision; embedding-based semantic search for recall.

 **Local-first** — SQLite + sqlite-vec.
 No external services required.

-**LLM integration** — Summaries, embeddings, and structured claim extraction.
+**LLM integration** — Summaries, embeddings, structured claim extraction, and near-duplicate change summaries.
 Works with Ollama locally or any OpenAI-compatible API, including endpoints secured with OAuth2 client credentials.

 **Terminal-native interface** — Fast TUI for browsing, reading, tagging, and searching your collection.